thereallda/enRUVseq/README.md

     of the negative control gene sets for RUV, default the most 1000 not enriched genes in spike_in are selected.
--   `NegEvaluation`: Boolean value indicate whether this gene is a member of the negative evaluation gene set, default the most 1000 not variable genes in samples are selected.
+-   `NegEvaluation`: Boolean value indicate whether this gene is a member of the negative evaluation gene set, default the most 500 not variable genes in samples are selected.
--   `PosEvaluation`: Boolean value indicate whether this gene is a member of the positive evaluation gene set, default the most 1000 variable genes in samples are selected.
+-   `PosEvaluation`: Boolean value indicate whether this gene is a member of the positive evaluation gene set, default the most 500 enriched genes in samples are selected.

 ``` r
 rowData(Enone)